 - The list of approved energy-saving and water conservation plant and machinery is updated every year.
 It has been announced that these capital allowances will cease in April 2020.

 - Expenditure on low-emission cars also qualifies for 100% first year capital allowances.
-In addition, low-emission and hybrid vehicles qualify for reduced or zero rates of road tax (vehicle excise duty), discounts on company car tax and in some cases exemption from the London congestion charge.
+In addition, zero-emission vehicles qualify zero rates of road tax (vehicle excise duty), discounts on company car tax and in some cases exemption from the London congestion charge.

 4. Attract customers